On November 12, 1954, Ellis Island officially closed after admitting millions of immigrants from all around the world into the United States.

 Is there someone there now related to one of these brave souls facing their new world?

-I don't know, but it's always important to remember where 100 million of us came from—through Ellis Island.
+I don't know, but it's always important to remember where 12 million immigrants came from —through Ellis Island.

 Did anyone in your family come to the US through Ellis Island?
 Let us know in the comments, below